Builder

 projectPath

-required: false default: <your project root>
+required: false default: <your repository root>

 buildName